 No, the hotel breakfast buffet is a perk that I try to negotiate as part of our special group rate, but it is not mandatory to eat it.
 The all-you-care-to-eat buffet breakfast includes Thai and western food (e.g., rice, pad thai, mixed vegetables, congee, meats, fried eggs, pancakes, french toast, bread, mini-croissants, etc.), fruit and vegetables, coffee and tea, juice and water, etc. If you ever don’t want it, you are of course free to eat elsewhere at your own expense.
 (You’re also not required to swim in the refreshing pool.)

 Will we have a chance to meet as a group before we start HoT?

-Yes, we will have a group meeting and orientation, probably the week before Spring Break, to share information and get to know each other.
+Yes, we will have a group meeting and orientation, probably the week before or after Spring Break, to share information and get to know each other.